 - Get support from a therapist, your medical provider, or family and friends.

 Use evidence to ground yourself when feeling overwhelmed

 Our thoughts can quickly turn to fear (for example, “Maybe I'm sick.
 Do I have the virus?”).
-It’s helpful to use evidence/facts to ground ourselves.
+One helpful way on how to stop stressing out is to use evidence/facts to ground ourselves.
 This is called Productive Worry, such as asking yourself enabling questions like "What can I do?"

 Here's an example: “I am displaying zero symptoms, so I am doing well.
 If I do have the virus, I will reach out to my medical provider and get help.
 80% of people have mild symptoms and recover.”

-Keep in mind, it’s good to keep yourself updated, but too much information and too often can become overwhelming and anxiety provoking.
+Keep in mind, it’s good to keep yourself updated, but too much information and too often can become overwhelming and anxiety provoking, stressing you out as a result.
 This can also create unnecessary fear.
 Finding a balance is key: reading the news 1-2 times a day can be just right.
 We recommend not reading the news or checking social media before bedtime to ensure a good night of sleep.

 Remember that you’re not alone

 When we experience difficult emotions like anxiety and fear, it’s easy to feel isolated and alone in those feelings.
 It can be helpful to remember that lots of other people feel worried and scared, and as human beings we all experience these emotions from time to time.
 No emotion can last forever, however, and the way you’re feeling right now will eventually pass.
 Have some compassion for yourself and all the other people who are experiencing anxiety and fear.